Today we are joining hundreds of others from across the industry, in celebrating International Women in Engineering Day 2019.

 I left school when I was 16, and took up a machining apprenticeship with British Engines.
 I’d discovered British Engines through a series of mock interviews that they conducted at my school.
 That night I went home and did some more research about British Engines and I realised that they were a good company to work for.

 After I finished my four years as an apprentice, I worked on a CNC lathe for two years.
 Shortly after, an opportunity came up as a CMM Inspector at BEL Engineering, part of the British Engines Group.
 I thought it would be a great chance to broaden my horizons.
 I’ve now been in the role for two years, programming and running Coordinate Measuring Machines (CMM) to check components of various sizes and complexities that are being manufactured by the team.
 Each day I read and interpret technical drawings, complete inspection reports and also carry out mechanical inspections.

 What has your experience working as part of the British Engines Group been like?

 Great!
 Over the eight years that I’ve been working within the group, I’ve made a lot of friends and there’s a real variety of people that I’ve been lucky enough to learn from.

-I worked for BEL Valves before I worked for BEL Engineering, and so that in itself was a great opportunity.
-BEL Valves primarily works in the oil and gas industry, and so there’s quite a big difference going into a sub-contract engineering environment like BEL Engineering; but it’s been really interesting and I’ve learnt a lot!
+I worked for BEL Valves before I worked for BEL Engineering.
+So that in itself was a great opportunity.
+BEL Valves primarily works in the oil and gas industry.
+So there’s quite a big difference going into a sub-contract engineering environment like BEL Engineering; but it’s been really interesting and I’ve learnt a lot!

 Do you think your experiences have been affected by being a woman working in engineering?